ImagineThisNHS/ImagineThisNHS.github.io/getting started/how to use.md

 ## 4. Selecting Screens
 Simply select the pages that you would like to convert into React Native project by selecting/unselecting all with a button or clicking on them individually.

 Once selected, click **Convert to Code**.
-This will start the conversion process and will download the generated sourcecode in a `.zip` file once completed.
+This will start the conversion process and will download the generated source code in a `.zip` file once completed.

 ## 5. Running Generated Project
 We generate a complete React Native project source code out of your Figma screens.
 To run it, please follow the steps below:

-### 5.1 Prerequisities - Getting Node.js & Expo
+### 5.1 Prerequisites - Getting Node.js & Expo
 Requires Node.js LTS 12 or later - [download here](https://nodejs.org/en/).

 Requires expo-cli - Assuming that you have Node 12 LTS or greater installed, you can use npm to install the Expo CLI command line utility: